 - With the ignition key switched on, the fuel pump should run for a few seconds.
-The fuel pressure should then increase to the rating of the fuel pressure regulator (typically 43psi). - If the pressure does not rise to this pressure, there is either air in the line, or the fuel pump or regulator is malfunctioning. - Air can be relieved from the fuel line by running the fuel pump for a minute or two. - If the pressure stays at 43psi but the engine will not start, look to the fuel injectors.
+The fuel pressure should then increase to the rating of the fuel pressure regulator (typically 43psi). - o If the pressure does not rise to this pressure, there is either air in the line, or the fuel pump or regulator is malfunctioning. - Air can be relieved from the fuel line by running the fuel pump for a minute or two. - o If the pressure stays at 43psi but the engine will not start, look to the fuel injectors.
 With a stethoscope (or a screwdriver placed against the ear), listen to the fuel injectors while cranking the engine.
 A loud clicking sound should be heard.
 If none of the injectors are clicking, there is a wiring problem. - Check for +12volts on one injector terminal with the ignition turned on.
-If +12volts is present on one terminal, check the continuity between the other terminal and the injector channels of the TECgt200.
-If an oscilloscope is available, look for a +12 Volt square wave at the injector connector

-- If the electrical test shows no problem, but the injectors are still not clicking, look to the injectors themselves.
+If +12volts is present on one terminal, check the continuity between the other terminal and the injector channels of the TECgt.
+If an oscilloscope is available, look for a +12 Volt square wave at the injector connector - If the electrical test shows no problem, but the injectors are still not clicking, look to the injectors themselves.
 A stuck injector will not click.
-An injector that is stuck closed will not flow fuel, and an injector stuck open will flood a cylinder in short order. - If the fuel system passes the above test procedure, look to the engine tuning calibration file. - $\circ~$ Too much of a starting enrichment will flood the engine.
-A flooded engine will have spark plugs that are wet with fuel. - Too little starting enrichment will keep an engine from starting and running properly. - A coolant temperature enrichment that is too low or too high will cause an engine to have cold starting problems.
+An injector that is stuck closed will not flow fuel, and an injector stuck open will flood a cylinder in short order. - If the fuel system passes the above test procedure, look to the engine tuning calibration file. - o Too much of a starting enrichment will flood the engine.
+A flooded engine will have spark plugs that are wet with fuel. - o Too little starting enrichment will keep an engine from starting and running properly. - o A coolant temperature enrichment that is too low or too high will cause an engine to have cold starting problems.

-14.2.3 Spark-Related Starting Problems
+M.2.c.
+Spark-Related Starting Problems

-- The crank sensor is the first thing to check when an engine will not start. - Crank the engine.
-The LED on the TECgt200 ECU should flash red-green-redgreen in a fairly steady fashion.
-If the light is not functioning in this manner during cranking, and there is no RPM reading when viewed on a laptop, there is likely a trigger problem. - IF the Crank indicator is solid green then... - Check the crank sensor alignment and air gap with the trigger wheel. - Check the crank sensor resistance (should be between 600 and 700 ohms across the red and black wires). - o If the Crank indicator is solid red then... - check that all teeth are intact not damaged - The run out (out of round) of the sensor wheel is not excessive. - No other electrical interference is present such as DC motors or spark plug wires are near the sensor or wheel. - That the steel wheel and pulleys are not magnetized - If the LED is functioning normally, check for spark at the coils.
+- The crank sensor is the first thing to check when an engine will not start. - o Crank the engine.
+The LED on the TECgt ECU should flash red-green-red-green in a fairly steady fashion (see Section A.4).
+If the light is not functioning in this manner during cranking, and there is no RPM reading when viewed on a laptop, there is likely a trigger problem. - Check the crank sensor alignment and air gap with the trigger wheel. - Check the crank sensor resistance (should be between 600 and 700 ohms across the red and black wires). - o If the LED is functioning normally, check for spark at the coils.
 Remove the two spark plug wires from the coils, and watch for a spark between the coil towers during cranking.
 BE EXTREMELY CAREFUL NOT TO TOUCH THE SPARK!!
-It will really be painful, and can be deadly to people with pacemakers! - If there is no spark, check the wiring to the DFU and to the TECgt200.
+It will really be painful, and can be deadly to people with pacemakers! - If there is no spark, check the wiring to the DFU and to the TECgt.
 Pin D on the DFU should have +12volts with the ignition key on. - If the wiring is good, and the coils are still not firing, look to the software.
 Make sure the appropriate calibration file is loaded. - If there is spark across the coil towers, but the engine will not run, check the plugs and plug wires.
-Also be sure that the coils are firing the appropriate cylinders (see Wiring section, sub section coil firing patterns.
-An engine will not run (or will run very rough) if the plug wires are not going to the appropriate cylinders. - If the engine backfires through the throttle, check that "mechanical timing" has not been added or subtracted with an improper trigger wheel installation.
+Also be sure that the coils are firing the appropriate cylinders (see Section C.3.)!
+An engine will not run (or will run very rough) if the plug wires are not going to the appropriate cylinders.

+• If the engine backfires through the throttle, check that "mechanical timing" has not been added or subtracted with an improper trigger wheel installation.

-14.3 Idling Problems
+N.1.
+Idling Problems